alwyn974/MyEpitechNotif/README.md

 You can change the host, and port of the relay in `.env` file

+## Troubleshooting

+- Error of puppeteer saying that chrome binary is not valid (or a message like this)
+> You need to install chromium-browser and specify the path in the `.env` file

 ## Thanks

 Thanks to Alexis Cheron for creating the [my-epitech-relay](https://github.com/norech/my-epitech-relay)